 Yet another important part of any Bali itinerary, although Ubud can be covered as a day-trip from Bali’s main centre, I strongly recommend you to spend a night in Ubud.
 Not only is it a contrast in landscape (lush green forests and rice terraces), it is also a good base to explore a few other amazing places such as Ulun Danu Beratan, a lake temple, and Mt Batur, an active volcano, both of which are located closer to Ubud than Kuta or Seminyak.
 This will also give you an opportunity to cover more ground in Ubud and in a relaxed way, instead of rushing as you would have to do if you cover it on a day trip.

 Read my detailed post on What to do on a Day Trip in Ubud, Bali.

 Day 5: Ulun Danu Beratan / Mt Batur

-If you’re a trekking enthusiast, you might want to do include a sunrise trek on Mt Batur in your Bali itinerary.
+If you’re a hiking enthusiast, you might want to do include a sunrise hike on Mt Batur in your Bali itinerary.
 The trek itself is for 2-hours and for the moderately fit.
 Click here to read more.
 This trek is known to offer some of the most spectacular sunrise views you’ll see.
 You’ll have to, however, be prepared to start very early in the day (around 2 am from your hotel) to be able to get to the summit in time.